monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 - "This November, five bands are proving that the best nights in Tokyo happen in rooms small enough to feel the bass in your chest..."
 - "350 people.
 That's our limit.
 Because when the venue's small enough, music stops being a spectacle and becomes something you feel..."

-Generate the introduction now, keeping it natural, engaging, and true to HAKOAKE's mission of celebrating Tokyo's intimate live music scene.
+Generate the introduction now, keeping it natural, engaging, and true to Hako-akei's mission of celebrating Tokyo's intimate live music scene.

 This prompt is designed to:
 1. Provide complete context - Agent understands the platform, mission, and specific playlist details